arniekanwal/roulette-simulator/README.md

 you'll have spent hours at a table or wasted that time on an online casino.

 Moral of the story, DON'T gamble (unless it's a lock ofc).
 The house always wins...

+### Using the simulator

+Executing the script will provide the results for a single session.
+Run the simulation a few times with this command:
+`python3 sim.py`

+To view the results, open the file, or in your terminal, run: `cat results.txt`

+Mess with some of the variables in the Roulette class to change your betting size, starting balance size, stop goal, etc...
+Run the simulation a few times with this command:
+`python3 sim.py`

+To view the results, open the file, or in your terminal, run: `cat results.txt`

+Mess with some of the variables in the Roulette class to change your betting size, starting balance size, stop goal, etc...